dbountouridis/siren/README.md

 #### 1.1 Recommendation settings

 The left-most form controls the recommendation settings.
+The most important variable is the recommendation [MyMediaLite](www.mymedialite.net/) algorithms that will be run on the simulation.
+Other variables include the number and the prominence of the recommended items presented to the simulated users.

 |          | GUI Adjustable | Description |
 | ---      |  :---:        | ---         |